danielrriggs/danielrriggs.github.io/content/Shuddhi.md

 This is also the case with [[ADHD]].
 If people with [[ADHD]] have a cluttered house, they can't concentrate.
 For many patients with [[ADHD]], in order to work, they must fastidiously clean their entire place.
 The current neuroscience finds that this is exactly the case.
 A clean environment literally leads to more optimal mental function.
 To understand this, let's understand how our brain attends to things.

-There are two aspects that control our mental attention - top down & bottom up (sensory stimuli).
+There are two aspects that control our mental attention - [[Top-Down vs Bottom-Up Thinking|top-down]] & [[Top-Down vs Bottom-Up Thinking|bottom-up]] (sensory stimuli).

-Top down thinking is when you send an order (which comes from the [[cerebral cortices]]) to all the parts of your [[mind]] to fall in line, calm down, and focus on one thing (like study, for example).
-Bottom up stimuli is like when you're walking and you see a snake.
-Your top down activity gets interrupted.
-In this case, our [[visual cortices]] tells our [[cortices]] to cease activity.
-We're going to stop thinking about whatever you were just thinking about, because there's a snake.
-There's a constant communication between (or sometimes, a war) between your top down circuit & your bottom up circuit.
+There's a constant communication between (or sometimes, a war) between your [[Top-Down vs Bottom-Up Thinking|top-down]] circuit & your [[Top-Down vs Bottom-Up Thinking|bottom-up]] circuit.

-You might understand this well if you've tried to study in a noisy place.
-When your bottom up circuit is getting bombarded, you can't study optimally.
+When you study in a noisy place, your [[Top-Down vs Bottom-Up Thinking|bottom-up]] circuit is getting bombarded & you can't study optimally.

-Research have found that if you try to do top down thinking in a visually cluttered environment, the [[visual cortices|visual cortex]] is active, and it takes a portion of your mental energy to suppress all those visual signals.
+Research has found that if you try to do [[Top-Down vs Bottom-Up Thinking|top-down]] thinking in a visually cluttered environment, the [[visual cortices|visual cortex]] is active, and it takes a portion of your mental energy to suppress all those visual signals.

 ###### Physiology
 One of the most important functions of [[sleep]] is clearing out [[adenosine]] from our cells.
 If we're not able to clean our brains through [[sleep]], it's hard to function the next day.